carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 Here we see that the new restore flow is faster than the legacy restore flow, with a speedup of 1.51x on average even though both flows are able to keep the target disk at almost 100% utilization.
 This means that the added parallelism of the new restore flow is neglible as both are limited by the disk speed.
-We do still have some gain in performance, which is due to the on-the-fly verification of files, which saves us an entire pass over the data.
+We still observe a performance gain, which is due to the on-the-fly verification of files, saving an entire pass over the data.

 There is still some merit in running multiple FileProcessors, as the new restore flow reaches the saturation point at 4 FileProcessors.
 The disk reaches saturation at around 4 FileProcessors, where the latency of the disk results in diminishing returns.